sunfounder/euler-kit/docs/source/pyproject/py_somatosensory_controller.rst

 7.11 Somatosensory Controller
 =============================

-If you watch a lot of robot movies, then you should have seen images like this. the protagonist turning his wrist, the giant robot also followed by turning his wrist.
+If you watch a lot of robot movies, you've probably seen images like this.
-The protagonist shakes his fist, and the robot follows suit, which is very cool.
+The protagonist turned his wrist and the giant robot followed; the protagonist shakes his fist, and the robot follows, which is very cool.

-This technology is already very common in universities and research institutes, and the arrival of 5G will greatly expand the scope of application of such technology.
+The use of this technology is already common in universities and research institutes, and the arrival of 5G will greatly expand its application areas.
-For example, the "surgical robot da Vinci" remote surgery medical is a typical application.
+"Surgical robot da Vinci" remote surgery medical is a typical example.

-Such a robotic system is usually divided into a human motion capture module and a robotic arm actuation module (some application scenarios also add a data communication module).
+A robotic system of this type is typically composed of two modules: a human motion capture module and a robotic arm actuation module (some application scenarios also include a data communication module).

-Here we use MPU6050 to implement human motion capture (e.g., mount it on a glove) and servo to represent robotic arm actuation to make a simple somatosensory control system.
+The MPU6050 is used here to implement human motion capture (by mounting it on a glove) and the servo is used to represent robotic arm motion.

 **Schematic**

 |sch_somato|

-MPU6050 will get the acceleration value in each direction and calculate the attitude angle.
+The MPU6050 calculates the attitude angle based on the acceleration values in each direction.

-As the attitude angle changes, the program will also control the servo to make the corresponding deflection angle.
+The program will control the servo to make the corresponding deflection angle as the attitude angle changes.

 **Wiring**